-Transfer students should follow the requirements of the four-year institutions which they plan to attend.
+- \(1) Transfer students should follow the requirements of the four-year institutions which they plan to attend.
 It is the student's responsibility to obtain appropriate program information from the university of his/her choice on a regular basis, and consult a faculty advisor at Pima College.
-First Aid (REC 121) is strongly recommended for Corrections majors.

-- (1) Fullfilled by Logic (PHI 120) and 3-4 units of natural science or by 2 semesters of natural science.
+First Aid (REC 121) is strongly recommended for Corrections majors. - \ (2) Fullfilled by Logic (PHI 120) and 3-4 units of natural science or by 2 semesters of natural science.
 The natural science courses may be selected from the following: (Although not required, students may enroll in laboratories and use lab units as free electives, unless otherwise specified.)
-AST 101, 102 (111 and 112 are labs): CHM 101, 102, 110, 111; ESC 101, 102; and LSC 103, 104.
-In the case of the following courses: ESC 120, 121; LSC 207, 208; and PHY 121, 122, labs are required.
-The 2 semesters do not need to be in the same science. - (2) The prerequisite for MTH 150 is MTH 130, or two years of algebra.
-Math placement tests are available; if interested, see an advisor. - (3) Upon transfer to the university, students will be expected to complete 6 units in each of 2 of the following fields: anthropology, cultural geography, psychology or sociology.
-If they have already completed MTH 150, students may select one of these social science courses in its place. - (4) Fulfilled by either 2 semesters (8 units) of a single foreign language, or Humanities I and II (HUM 110, 111), or other selected Humanities electives.
-See an advisor for information concerning these electives. - # Students applying for graduation in an associate degree program must demonstrate reading competency at the level of REA 112 or higher.
-Students who demonstrate this competency level will have fulfilled the reading requirement.
+AST 101, 102 (111 and 112 are labs); CHM 110, 111; ESC 101, 102; and LSC 103, LSC 104.
+In the care of the following courses, ESC 120, 121; LSC 207, 208; and PHY 121, 122, labs are required.
+The 2 semesters do not need to be in the same science. - \(3) The prerequisite for MTH 150 is MTH 130, or two years of algebra.
+Math placement tests are available; if interested, see an advisor. - \(4) Upon transfer to the university, students will be expected to complete 6 units in each of 2 of the following fields: anthropology, cultural geography, psychology or sociology.
+If they have already completed MTH 150, students may select one of these social science courses in its place. - \(5) Core courses: D grades do not fulfill graduation requirement. - \(6) For reading requirement see page 26. - \(7) Fulfilled by either 2 semesters (8 units) of a single foreign language, or Humanities I and II (HUM 110, 111), or other selected Humanities electives.
+See an advisor for information concerning these electives.